Symplectic Homogenization: Non compact-supported Hamiltonians and the time dependent case

+Note that this is different from convergence for $\widehat \gamma$, which would require that the above convergence is uniform in $L$. \end{enumerate} \end{remarks}

-We may now consider applications of the non compact situation to homogenization for Hamilton-Jacobi equations.
-Indeed, let us consider a Hamiltonian $H(t,q,p)$ and a function $f$ of class $C^1$, and $\varphi^t$ its flow.
-Since the graph of $df$ is bounded, we may truncate $H$, in such a way that $\varphi^t (\Gamma_{df})$ is unchanged.
-Thus $H$ is now compact supported, and we get a function $u_f(t,x)$, and we get that the solution $u_{f,k}(t,x)$ of
+We may now consider applications of the non-compact situation to homogenization of Hamilton-Jacobi equations.
+Indeed, let us consider a Hamiltonian $H(t,q,p)$ on $T^*T^n$, $\varphi^t$ its flow, and $f$ a $C^1$ function defined on $T^n$.
+Since the graph of $df$ is bounded, for any positive time $T$, we may replace $H$ by $K_{A}$ for $A$ large enough, in such a way that $\varphi^t (\Gamma_{df})$ is unchanged for $0\leq t \leq T$.
+Since $H$ is now compactly supported, we get a function $u_f(t,x)$, and the variational solutions $u_{k,f}(t,x)$ of